 |

-railway modelling history, Wakeley's layout can be
+terms of British railway modelling history, Wakeley's

-it concentrated entirely on freight . |
+layouts, as it concentrated entirely on freight . |

 |

-historical note, Walkley - together with two
+On a historical note, Walkley -

-fellow modellers from the then newly-formed
+together with two fellow modellers from the then

-Wimbledon MRC (A. Stewart-Reidpath and Michael
+newly-formed Wimbledon MRC (A. Stewart-Reidpath

-Longridge) - began experimenting with models
+and Michael Longridge) - began experimenting with

-- and H0 scale was born. |
+modelling ratio - and H0 scale was born. |

 |